yeti0904/yedit/README.md

 # tab size (default: 4)
 tabsize = 4
+linenumbers = true
 # theme (default: retro)
 # themes are located in the themes folder
-theme = bubblegum
+theme = retro
 ```
-tabSize is the amount of spaces used to render a tab<br>
+tabsize is the amount of spaces used to render a tab<br>
+linenumbers is a property that renders the line number before each line on the open file<br>
 theme is what theme you can use
 ### themes
 here is what the retro theme config looks like: